 About the Workshop

-Topics of the workshop will include (but are not limited to):
+Possible research questions covered in the workshop include but are not limited to:

 - What is the labor market experience of Internally Displaced Persons (IDP) regarding employment, youth unemployment, long-term unemployment, and wages relative to local individuals not affected by displacement?

 - How does the loss of property, human capital and social networks affect the future economic activity of war-affected individuals as salaried workers, self-employed and entrepreneurs?
 How do war-related interruptions in education and qualification contribute to slow economic growth and rising inequality in the long run?

 - What are the potential labor market consequences for individuals who are physically or psychologically traumatized by war exposure?

 - How do labor markets of neighboring countries cope with a massive influx of refugees?

 - Which policies and labor market institutions of neighboring countries are conducive to facilitate labor market integration of international refugees?

 - How do military conflicts affect entrepreneurship and innovation?